 California Health Care

-There are a variety of affordable healthcare options to choose from in California, with the most popular health insurance companies being Anthem Blue Cross, Kaiser Permanente, Blue Shield, Health Net, and SHARP.
+There are a variety of affordable health care options to choose from in California, with the most popular health insurance companies being Anthem Blue Cross, Kaiser Permanente, Blue Shield, Health Net, and SHARP.
 Low-income seniors can also qualify for Medi-Cal, California’s version of Medicaid.
-According to U.S. News and World Report, some of the best hospitals in the state include UCLA Medical Center, Cedars-Sinai Medical Center, UCSF Medical Center, Standford Hospital, and Keck Medical Center of USC.
+According to U.S. News and World Report, some of the best hospitals in the state include UCLA Medical Center, Cedars-Sinai Medical Center, UCSF Medical Center, Standford Hospital, as well as Keck Medical Center of USC.

 Where to Live In California

-California is a large state and different areas of the state vary drastically, from climate and geography to demographics, cost of living, and political leanings.
+California is a large state and different areas vary drastically, from climate and geography to demographics and cost of living.
 We’ve broken down the three major areas of California (North, Central, and South) into their popular major metro areas.

 Northern California

 Northern California enjoys cooler weather than Central or Southern California, with more rainfall and even some snow in higher elevations like the Redding/Tahoe area.
-The area generally leans more liberal than lower areas, and it has a thriving economy thanks to tech hubs like Silicon Valley.
-Enthusiastic sports fans are loyal to their Northern California Bay area teams, which include the San Francisco Forty-Niners, the Oakland Raiders, the Golden State Warriors, the Oakland A’s, and the San Francisco Giants.
+The area has a thriving economy thanks to tech hubs like Silicon Valley.
+Enthusiastic sports fans are loyal to their Northern California Bay area teams, which include the San Francisco 49ers, the Golden State Warriors, the Oakland A’s, as well as the San Francisco Giants.

 Check out the four major Northern California metro areas below: